 Declarative YAML Specs

-Instead of writing Rust code, you can define runs as YAML files and execute them directly with the CLI.
+Instead of writing Rust code, you can define runs as YAML files and execute them with voidbox run --file <path>.
+The parser requires api_version: v1; other values are rejected.

-agent— a single agent run inside one isolated VMpipeline— multiple agent boxes composed into explicit stagesworkflow— command-oriented workflow steps executed in a shared sandboxsandbox— a bare VM definition used for interactive or shell-oriented flows
+agent— a single agent run inside one isolated VM.pipeline— multiple agent boxes composed into explicit stages.workflow— command-oriented steps executed in a shared sandbox.sandbox— a bare VM definition used for interactive or shell-oriented flows.

 A single agent spec declares the sandbox, LLM provider, prompt, and skills: